AdobeDocs/device-co-op.en/help/about/device-co-op-eol.md

 ## Is it mandatory to adopt other features?

-While adoption of other Adobe features is not mandatory, we strongly recommend that you start the implementation of other features as soon as possible to allow time and appropriate coordination in advance of [!DNL Device Co-op] deprecation.
+While adoption of other Adobe features is not mandatory, you should start the implementation of other features as soon as possible to allow time and appropriate coordination in advance of [!DNL Device Co-op] deprecation.

 ## By when do I have to adopt alternative solutions if I choose to?